sebastianchristopher/Java8OCANotes/README.md

 	// exception handler block
 }
 ```
-* if the code in the try clause throws an exception, it stop running and excecution passes to the catch statement
+* if the code in the try clause throws an exception, it stops running and excecution passes to the catch statement
 * curly braces are **required**
 * try statements and methods always require curly braces
-* if statements and loops allow you to omit curly braces if there is only one statement inside the code block
+* (if statements and loops allow you to omit curly braces if there is only one statement inside the code block)
-* a `try` block needs to have `catch` or `finally`
+* a `try` block needs to have `catch` and/or `finally`
 ```java
 try { // DOES NOT COMPILE
 	// do something